AdeelFarooq-Bioinfo/PlasmidFlow/README.md

 ## 📚 Citation
 If you use PlasmidFlow in your work, please cite:

-> *PlasmidFlow: A Modular Web Platform for Visualizing Plasmid-Driven Traits* (2025)
+> *PlasmidFlow: A Web-based Platform for Interactive Visualization of Plasmid-Driven 2 Traits* (2025)

 ---